-Today's rating actions follow our credit and cash flow analysis of the most recent transaction information that we have received and the July 2017 investor report.
-Our analysis reflects the application of our European residential loans criteria and our current counterparty criteria (see "
+Today's affirmations follow our credit and cash flow analysis of the most recent transaction information that we have received and the July 2017 investor report.
+Our analysis reflects the application of our European residential loans criteria and our current counterparty criteria (see "Methodology And Assumptions: Assessing Pools Of European Residential Loans," published on Dec.
+23, 2016, and "Counterparty Risk Framework Methodology And

-Methodology And Assumptions: Assessing Pools Of European Residential Loans, published on Dec.
-23, 2016, and "Counterparty Risk Framework Methodology And Assumptions," published on June 25, 2013).
+Assumptions, " published on June 25, 2013).

-The transaction features an interest deferral trigger for the class B to D notes.
+The transaction features an interest deferral trigger for the class B and C notes.
 If triggered, the interest payments are subordinated below principal in the priority of payments.
-These triggers are based on cumulative gross defaults in the transaction.
-The class C and D interest deferral triggers have been breached, so the interest on these classes of notes is subordinated to senior principal payment.
+These triggers are based on cumulative gross defaults balance and once triggered they are irreversible.
+Both interest deferral terms have been triggered, so interest on the class B and C notes is subordinated to senior principal payment.
+Given the insufficiency of available resources, both classes of notes have missed their timely interest payment.